Rafah offensive: 6 August to 13 August

-it stated that a militant group monitoring IDF troops was eliminated by airstrikes, while the 215th Artillery Division attacked militants who participated in the 7 October Hamas-led attack on Israel.
+it stated that a militant group monitoring IDF troops was eliminated by airstrikes, while the 215th Artillery Division attacked militants who participated in the 7 October attacks on Israel.
 The Al-Aqsa Martyrs' Brigades meanwhile attacked IDF troops near Yibna.

 On 11 August, the IDF stated that the Nahal Brigade and the IAF had eliminated two militant cells in Rafah.
 Palestinian militants meanwhile targeted IDF troops along the border with Egypt, Al Qarya as Suwaydiya, and in eastern Rafah.
 Hamas also claimed to have targeted IDF troops inside the Indonesian Hospital in Tel al-Sultan.

 Two people were killed due to an Israeli airstrike in Rafah on 12 August according to medical officials. while Palestinian militants targeted IDF troops stationed near the border with Egypt, in Tel al-Sultan and eastern Rafah.

 The IDF on 13 August stated that its troops eliminated militants, destroyed military infrastructure, rocket launchers, sniper posts, and located weapons and explosives during the day.
 It also stated that the Givati Brigade had killed around 100 militants during their operations in Shaboura in past days and had eliminated a militant cell.
 Hamas meanwhile targeted IDF troops in Tel al-Sultan and Zalata.
 The IDF shut the humanitarian aid route near Rafah after Hamas attacked it.